Castor Oil for Eczema is a natural remedy to treat and prevent redness and itchiness caused by several types of eczema, discover what to do!

 Ricinoleic acid, which is found in abundance in castor oil, is a rare fatty acid that is derived from the castor seed.
 This rare triglyceride fatty acid, combined with salts and esters also found in the oil, work together to condition skin.
 It is effective and soothing in treating fungal infections like ringworm and athlete’s foot.
 So it’s no wonder that it provides healing, soothing effects to skin conditions like eczema.

-Castor oil’s viscosity is another property that helps heal and sooth the symptoms of eczema.
+Castor oil’s viscosity is another property that helps heal and soothe the symptoms of eczema.
 Due to its texture, the oil stays put and deeply penetrates skin tissue, nourishing it with fatty acids.
 This is an especially soothing treatment for the dry, leathery skin patches that develop due to eczema.

 Castor Oil for Eczema Treatments